 Reading is fun and through reading, one could learn about others experience, such as their travels round the globe, gaining various ideas, vocabularies and even meeting different characters as the authors of the book they read and the people the books talk about.
 Reading is a process in which the person reading will comprehend what he or she is reading.
 This could be in prints or symbols Aina, Okusaga, Adebowale & Ogundipe (2011).
 For a child to be regarded as someone that has read, the child has to exhibit features that he or she can recognize and verbalize symbols which represent sound in human speech.
 Therefore, comprehension is very vital in the art of reading for any child to claimed to have read a book and understand the message that the information materials convey.
-Reading is the vehicle that propels the required growth and development (Doosuur & Igyuve, 2014).
+Reading is the vehicle that propels the required growth and development of human beings in the society and in turns leads to human and economic development (Doosuur & Igyuve, 2014).
 Reading widens one's horizon of knowledge and enhances man's ability to think deeper for possible economic, social, technological and human developments; hence it's vital to introduce a child to reading early.